-Dissertations will be graded on a pass/fail scale where pass denotes the grade of "A" and fail the grade of "F." Failure to defend the dissertation successfully will result in redefending in subsequent dates provided the four-year limit is not expired.
+Dissertations will be graded on a pass/fail scale, where pass denotes the grade of "A" and fail the grade of "F." Failure to defend the dissertation successfully will result in redefending on subsequent dates, provided the seven-year limit has not expired.

 The committee chair will preside over the dissertation defense.
-Typically, it will include at least 20 minutes but no more than 25 minutes of presenting the main argument, the research design and methodology, the major finding, the limitations of the work, and future plans.
-Following the presentation, the committee chair will coordinate another maximum of 40 minutes of a question and answering session.
+It will be no longer than 25 minutes of presenting the main argument, the research design and methodology, the significant findings, the limitations of the work, and future plans.
+Following the presentation, the committee chair will coordinate another maximum of 40 minutes of a question and answer session.
 After the session, the chair will ask the candidate and the other participants to leave the room.
 The committee will deliberate and decide on a pass or fail verdict.
 The chair will then invite the candidate back into the room and announce the committee's judgment.

-When the process of approving the defense is followed by the letter, the dissertation defense should be a conference rather than a defense.
+When the process of approving the defense is followed to the letter, the dissertation defense should be a conference rather than a defense.
 No candidate should proceed to defend without the unqualified support of the committee and the program director.
-The candidate's responsibility is to be sure the dissertation is final before proceeding to defense.
+The candidate's responsibility is to be sure the dissertation is final before proceeding to the defense.